bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 ### Popularity Analysis by Genres

-**First, we define "popular songs" as those with track popularity score ranking at *top 20* of all tracks.**
+**First, we define "popular songs" as those with track popularity score ranking at *

+%* of all tracks.**

 **_What genres of tracks are prefered by listeners today?_**